 Gorillas can live 35 years in the wild and over 50 years in captivity.

-Adult male Gorillas (over the age of 12) are called silverbacks.
-This is because the hair on their backs start to turn from black to gray.
+A silverback gorilla is an adult male gorilla (around 12 years old).
+They are called silverback gorillas because the hair on their backs starts to turn from black to gray.

 Gorillas live in groups of 6-12 called bands or troops.
 They consist mostly of one silverback, a couple of females, and their young.

 Gorillas have no animal predators.
 Humans and loss of habitat are the two main predators.
 Gorillas are an endangered species.
 They are endangered mainly due to loss of habitat and being hunted by humans.